 - Or am I investing too much in things that aren’t worth my time and energy?

 - Am I giving too much space to small dramas or worries that don’t deserve it?

 It’s not a huge time commitment; just take a few minutes every day to reflect and watch as the weight lifts off your shoulders.

-Basically, the idea is that you can create space in your actual brain by using an “external brain” to help carry the load.
+- The general concept involves creating space in your actual brain by using an “external brain” to help carry the load.

-This involves creating a system of capturing your thoughts and then following them up at the right time.
-This clears mental clutter because you no longer have to worry about things once they’re captured; instead, you trust that your system will remind you at the right time.
+- Your ’brain clutter’ reduces because you no longer have to worry about things once they’re captured; instead, you trust that your system will remind you at the right time.